Vulnerable plaque: Formation

-When this inflammation is combined with other stresses, such as high blood pressure (increased mechanical stretching and contraction of the arteries with each heart beat), it can cause the thin covering over the plaque to split, spilling the contents of the vulnerable plaque into the bloodstream.
+When inflammation is combined with other stresses, such as high blood pressure (increased mechanical stretching and contraction of the arteries with each heart beat), it can cause the thin covering over the plaque to split, spilling the contents of the vulnerable plaque into the bloodstream.
 Recent studies have shown cholesterol crystals within the plaque play a key role in splitting the plaque and also inducing inflammation.
-The sticky cytokines on the artery wall capture blood cells (mainly platelets) that accumulate at the site of injury.
-When these cells clump together, they form a thrombus, sometimes large enough to block the artery.

-The most frequent cause of a cardiac event following rupture of a vulnerable plaque is blood clotting on top of the site of the ruptured plaque that blocks the lumen of the artery, thereby stopping blood flow to the tissues the artery supplies.

-Upon rupture, atheroma tissue debris may spill into the blood stream; this debris has cholesterol crystals and other material which is often too large (over 5 micrometers) to pass on through the capillaries downstream.
+Upon rupture, atheroma tissue debris may spill into the blood stream; this debris contains cholesterol crystals and other material which is often too large (over 5 micrometers) to pass on through the capillaries downstream.
 In this, the usual situation, the debris obstruct smaller downstream branches of the artery resulting in temporary to permanent end artery/capillary closure with loss of blood supply to, and death of, the previously supplied tissues.
 A severe case of this can be seen during angioplasty in the slow clearance of injected contrast down the artery lumen.
-This situation is often termed non-reflow.
+This situation is often termed no-reflow.

-In addition, atheroma rupture may allow bleeding from the lumen into the inner tissue of the atheroma, making the atheroma size suddenly increase and protrude into the lumen of the artery, producing lumen narrowing or even total obstruction.